- About CAA

 - Membership of CAA

-- Pleural Plaques are localized areas of pleural thickening.
+Localized areas of pleural thickening.
 They rarely cause symptoms and are usually incidental findings on a chest x-ray.

-- Diffuse Pleural Thickening is more widespread thickening of the pleura.
+More widespread thickening of the pleura.
 This may prevent the lungs expanding fully, causing breathlessness.
 It may compress the lung, a situation known as folded lung or rounded atelectasis.

-- Asbestosis is a disease of the lungs in which fibrous or scar tissue is progressively laid down.
+A disease of the lungs in which fibrous or scar tissue is progressively laid down.
 This makes the lungs stiff and inefficient at taking up oxygen so the sufferer becomes progressively more breathless.

-- Lung Cancer: Asbestos causes the same type of cancer that is caused by smoking.
+Asbestos causes the same type of cancer that is caused by smoking.
 Asbestos and smoking together greatly increase the risk of lung cancer.

-- Malignant Mesothelioma is a cancerous condition.
+A cancerous condition.
 It most often arises in the pleura but also in the peritoneum, and rarely in the pericardium and testis.
 It is almost always fatal.

 Asbestos exposure can affect other areas of the body, including